arielsalminen/vue-design-system/README.md

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist), [Vue Webpack Template](http://vuejs-templates.github.io/webpack/) & [Theo](https://github.com/salesforce-ux/theo) and is aimed for designers and front-end developers who have at least basic knowledge of component based workflows + HTML, SCSS & JavaScript.

+Even though this is a system prototyping tool first and foremost, it has all the means to turn into your organization’s actual design system in the end.

 **Made by [@viljamis](https://twitter.com/viljamis) and other contributors.
 See also [the official website](https://vueds.com) of Vue Design System.**

 [![Screenshot](./preview.gif)](https://vueds.com/)